gbeckers/Darr/README.rst

 updated as you change your arrays when working with them.
 E.g., did your colleague provide you with some algorithm in R or Matlab that you want to try out on your array data?
-No problem, just copy-paste of a few lines of code, and off you go exploring the same data files in a different computing environment.
+No problem, just copy-paste of a few lines of code from the documentation stored with the data, and off you go exploring the same data files in a different computing environment.

 See this `tutorial <https://darr.readthedocs.io/en/latest/tutorial.html>`__ for a brief introduction, or the `documentation <http://darr.readthedocs